Two modern terminals with AI built in. How do they actually differ?

 This is the biggest philosophical difference.
 Warp requires you to create an account before you can use the terminal.
 It collects usage telemetry by default, though you can opt out of some of it.

 Yaw takes the opposite approach.
-There is no account, no sign-up, and zero telemetry.
-It does not phone home.
+There is no account, no sign-up, and no usage tracking.
+We don't ship your activity anywhere.
 Your terminal sees every command you type, every environment variable, every API key.
 We think that context deserves a higher standard of privacy than most software.

 Warp has its own AI assistant (Warp AI) built into the product.
 It works well for command suggestions and explaining errors.
 The AI runs through Warp's servers.